 A massive component to the allure of Hermes lies in its exclusivity.
 Even for the elite, the waitlist for a new Hermes handbag can be up to six years and can range from £9,500 to £200,000.
-Aside from the rarity of these luxurious handbags, it is the expert and meticulous hand laboured craftsmanship paired with the superior quality of materials that truly makes them worth the hefty price tag and places them on pedestals as collectable artefacts.
+Aside from the rarity of these luxurious handbags, the expert and meticulous hand laboured craftsmanship paired with the superior quality of materials truly makes them worth the hefty price tag and places them on pedestals as collectable artefacts.

-Another layer to the Hermes line of prestige are the special order handbags that are branded with a horseshoe stamp marking its novelty.
+Another layer to the Hermes line of prestige is the special order handbags branded with a horseshoe stamp marking its novelty.
 Handbags dawning this imprint are special order and one of a kind making them even more distinctive and valuable, as bespoke orders are not available to the public.
 While only the world’s top Hermes collectors are invited to place custom orders, they can take up to a few years to fulfil.

 Despite the wide range of handbags and leather goods that emerge for this inventive French design house, three bags have managed to steal and remain in the spotlight since their inception making them some of the most sought after handbags in the world.